 The Wickwar Education Foundation

-Each year financial support is considered, where there is severe financial need, to try and ensure that all Year 5 and Year 6 pupils can attend the school residential trips at Kilve Court and Morfa Bay.
+The Foundation is particularly keen to try and ensure that all Year 5 and Year 6 pupils can attend the school residential trips at Kilve Court and Morfa Bay.
 These are one of the highlights of the children’s experience of Alexander Hosea School and the Foundation regularly provides financial support for these trips.